-If you’ve ever taken a cruise, you’ll know that every ship has its own unique features.
-Some have zip lining, indoor climbing walls, planetariums — the list is really endless.
+It’s unlikely you’ll be cruising this summer as the industry waits out the coronavirus pandemic.
+But if you’ve ever taken a cruise, you’ll know that every ship has its own unique features.
+Some have zip lining, indoor climbing walls, planetariums — the list is endless.
 However, there is one feature that nearly all ships share, and that involves the color red.

 Most ships are painted red below the waterline and have a series on numbers painted on the bow.
 The reason?
 An old maritime tradition.